 (2) demonstrated sufficient mastery of the program material to receive credit for completing the program.

 The payment of refunds will be totally completed such that the refund instrument has been negotiated or credited into the proper account(s), within 60 days after the effective date of termination.

 More simply, the refund is based on the precise number of course time hours the student has paid for, but not yet used, at the point of termination, up to the 75% completion mark, after which no refund is due.
 Form PS-1040R provides the precise calculation.

 Recipients of Federal student financial aid who withdraw from enrollment at The Ocean Corporation, or have their enrollment terminated for administrative, disciplinary, attendance, or other reasons will have their financial aid eligibility re-calculated under a formula prescribed by the U.S. Department of Education.
 In general, a student will keep only the pro-rated portion of student aid “earned” through attendance in the first sixty percent of the enrollment period.
 Upon completion of the first sixty percent of the enrollment period, all of a student’s financial aid is considered “earned” and no return of funds is necessary.
 The school will calculate the amount of aid earned/retained using the following method:

 Determine the percentage of the payment period (or period of enrollment) the student attended before withdrawing.

-Determine the amount of Title IV aid earned by multiplying the total Title IV aid (other than FWS) for which the student qualified by the percentage of time enrolled.
+Determine the amount of Title IV aid earned by multiplying the total Title IV aid for which the student qualified by the percentage of time enrolled.

 Compare the amount earned to the amount disbursed.
 If less aid was disbursed than was earned, the student may receive a late disbursement for the difference.
 If more aid was disbursed than was earned, determine the amount of Title IV aid that must be returned (i.e., that was unearned) by subtracting the earned amount from the amount actually disbursed.